-In his eighteenth year as co-publisher of the Nebraska Knights Courier, Ron Goodrich has again accepted the position of Public Relations Chairman for the State Council.
-Along with his wife, Duffi, Ron continues to be responsible to oversee and produce four issues of Knights Courier (annually) and many other volunteer print projects.
+Ron Goodrich has again accepted the position of Public Relations Chairman for the State Council.
 He will also oversee and produce any other publications/printed pieces the State Officers, Directors, and Chairmen deem a priority.

 This fraternal year, Ron will also be responsible to oversee a monthly reminder to councils to submit any publicity done the previous month to promote the Knights and their council programs.
 Submitting these informal reports will help councils earn points toward the Public Relations Award presented each year at the State Convention.